Alaqian/CXR-AI/README.md

 Abstract: We explore two different finetuning techniques to teach the model the concepts of a chest X-ray.
 We propose adopting a low-rank adaptation (LoRA) method with Dreambooth for fine- tuning large pre-trained language models, reducing the number of trainable parameters, for downstream tasks while maintaining model quality.
 Our approach can help generate synthetic chest X-rays and improve the availability of healthcare datasets.
 These images can potentially be used for training machine learning models, data augmentation, and clinical applications.
 ## Instructions
 ### Cloning Repository
-Enter the following command to clone the repository:
+Clone this repository using the following command:
 ```bash
 git clone https://github.com/Alaqian/Chest-X-ray-Generator
 ```